wich229/js-adagrams/README.md

 #### Objective

-Add a function named `highestScoreFrom` in the `Adagrams` object in `src/adagrams.js`.
+Implement the function named `highestScoreFrom` in `src/adagrams.js`.
 This method should have the following properties:

 - Has one parameter: `words`, which is an array of strings
 - Returns a single object that represents the data of a winning word and its score.
 The object should have the following keys: